 | Golestan palace, located in the center of Tehran between the modern disharmonious buildings of the modern city like a goddess.
-The foundation returns to Safavid era with a boulevard plan which we can’t see today but the buildings were built during Zand dynasty, started with a building known as “library of Golestan palace”
+The foundation returns to Safavid era with a boulevard plan, which we can’t see today; but building the buildings goes back to Zand dynasty.
+They started with a building known as “library of Golestan palace”.

-It took five years to complete the “Mirror Hall” painting and the man sitting in the center is actually Naser al-Din Shah Qajar.
+It took five years to complete the “Mirror Hall” painting; and the man sitting in the center is actually Naser al-Din Shah Qajar.

-The southern part of the hall opens to the Golestan garden with three beautiful windows, it also has two doors and a window towards the building.
+The southern part of the hall opens to the Golestan garden with three beautiful windows.
+It also has two doors and a window towards the building.

-Museum Hall (Talar e Salam) is known as the biggest hall of Golestan complex, was built by Sani ol Molk.
+Museum Hall (Talar e Salam) is the biggest hall of Golestan complex; and the architecture of this hall is Sani-ol molk.

-It is located on the side of Museum Hall in north west of Golestan palace You can see a pond in the center of the building.
+It is located on the side of Museum Hall in north west of Golestan palace.
+You can see a pond in the center of the building.

 They say that this part of the complex was Naser al-Din Shah’s favorite place.
 He used to rest and smoke hookah here; and maybe that’s the reason of putting his tombstone there after Iran’s 1979 revolution.